 Alex Hoggan, MA, LPC

-Alex Hoggan is a Licensed Professional Counselor-Associate, supervised by Stan Shipman, LPC-S. She earned her Master of Arts degree in Professional Counseling from Amberton University and received her Bachelor of Arts degree in Psychology from California Lutheran University.
+Alex Hoggan is a Licensed Professional Counselor.
+She earned her Master of Arts degree in Professional Counseling from Amberton University and received her Bachelor of Arts degree in Psychology from California Lutheran University.
 She has worked in various capacities for The Housson Center since 2014.
 Alex specializes in evaluating and treating emotional and attentional difficulties.
 She provides executive function training for school-aged children, as well as individual and group therapy for children, adolescents, and adults to assist with anxiety, depression, ADHD, and behavior-related difficulties.

 Alex believes in fostering growth through reflection, increased self-awareness, reframing negative thoughts, and identification and change of irrational beliefs.
 She has received extensive training in behavior therapy (ABA) and strategies to help assess and counteract executive function weaknesses.
 Utilizing empirically supported approaches, including cognitive-behavioral therapy, behavior-based techniques, and mindfulness, Alex’s clients build healthy coping skills and learn tools for effective communication.